passionlim/intensive/RolePlay_Reservations.md

 Jeniffer : We're offering VIP seats with closer views to the stage and also there are also regular seats on first and second floor.

-Google : Well, I'd like to take VIP seats for 2 persons.
+Google : Well, I'd like to take VIP seats for 2 people.
 How much is it in total? and Can I pay for tickets with my credit card?

 Jeniffer : It's 200,000 won altogether.
 If you want to make a reservation. please let me know the credit card number and your phone number.